apeskinian/p5_treasures_untold/README.md

     **Fields:**
     - `order (ForeignKey)`: Links to :model:`checkout.Order`.
     - `product (ForeignKey)`: Links to :model:`products.Product`.
+    - `product_name` (CharField): Redundant denormalised field for product name in case of product deletion.
+    - 'product_sku` (CharField): Redundant denormalised field for product sku in case of product deletion.
     - `purchase_price (DecimalField)`: The value that the line item was purchased for taking into account any active rewards at the time of checkout.